challakoushik/casino-house-party/README.md

 ### Option 2: Cloud Deployment

-For deployment on platforms like Railway, Render, or DigitalOcean:
+For deployment on platforms like Vercel (recommended for serverless):

 1. Push your code to GitHub
-2. Connect your repository to the platform
+2. Connect your repository to Vercel
-3. Set the build command: `npm run build`
-4. Set the start command: `npm start`
-5. Deploy!
+3. Add your environment variables in Vercel dashboard
+4. Deploy automatically!

-**Note**: The app uses EdgeDB cloud database for persistence, ensuring data survives server restarts and works across Vercel edge deployments.
+**Note**: The app now uses Ably for real-time communication and EdgeDB for persistence, making it fully compatible with serverless edge deployments.

 ## Tech Stack

 - **Frontend**: Next.js 16, React 19, TailwindCSS
-- **Backend**: Next.js API Routes, Socket.IO
+- **Backend**: Next.js API Routes (serverless)
-- **Storage**: EdgeDB cloud database for full persistence across edge deployments
+- **Storage**: EdgeDB cloud database for full persistence
-- **Real-time**: Socket.IO for live updates
+- **Real-time**: Ably for live updates (serverless compatible)
+- **Deployment**: Optimized for Vercel edge functions

 ## Game Rules